sequenceiq/slider/src/site/md/rolehistory.md

 let YARN choose.

 Strengths
-* handles the multi-container on one node problem
+* Handles the multi-container on one node problem
-* by storing details about every role, cross-role decisions could be possible
+* By storing details about every role, cross-role decisions could be possible
-* simple counters can track the state of pending add/release requests
+* Simple counters can track the state of pending add/release requests
-* scales well to a rapidly flexing cluster
+* Scales well to a rapidly flexing cluster
 * Simple to work with and persist
 * Easy to view and debug
 * Would support cross-role collection of node failures in future